DhruvSingla007/hack-jaipur-2020/README.md

 ## ✍&nbsp;  About the Project

-=> A flutter android application for Easy interaction between patient's and doctors.
+=> A flutter android application for Easy interaction between patients and doctors.
 During pandemic many of the patients are looking to get a regular health check-ups but due lockdowns this seems impossible.

-=> So the application is build for this problem, it consists of chatbox(static) , login/signup page, cool animations, covid tracker using webview, also addon to this there is a relax zone which comprises of Games and Music,
+=> So the application is built for this problem, it consists of a discussion forum with firebase realtime database for frequent answers, login/signup page, cool animations, COVID19 tracker for having a realtime update of the COVID19 cases, also addon to this there is a relax zone which comprises of Games and Music to help patients indulge in something and don't panic.

-=> The app uses YouTube API to call the videoplayer to get indulge in streaming youtube videos there, nearby locations is also set using Google Map API.
+=> The app uses YouTube API to call the video player to get indulge in streaming youtube videos there, nearby locations are also set using Google Map API.

 <br>